dang-tong/dang-tong.github.io/_pages/about.md

 Prospective students and postdocs
 ======
 Students from majors of space physics, astronomy, physics, atmospheric physics, and computer science are welcome.
 I hope you have solid background of physics, broad interest in planetary science and computer programming, and the spirit of self-motivation.
-We are also seeking postdoctoral researchers with a strong research background in Space & Planetary Sciences.
-Expertise in modeling/simulation or observational analysis is essential.
+We are also seeking postdoctoral researchers with a strong research background in space & planetary Sciences.
+Expertise in observational or simulation analysis is essential.
 The successful candidate will conduct research in our focus areas (Earth and planetary ionosphere-magnetosphere coupling), collaborating on team projects.
 We can get together to do something new and exciting.